Neptune Society

-The Neptune Society, Inc. is an American funeral home-based institution that provides cremation services.
+The Neptune Society, Inc., is an American funeral home-based institution that provides cremation services.
 It was founded in Plantation, Florida.

 History

 The Neptune Society was established in 1973 and was incorporated in 1985.
+Its sibling companies are Trident Society and National Cremation.

-In 1999, the Neptune Society announced its completion of equity financing of $7 million with Standard Securities Capital Corp. in Toronto, Ontario and appointed Marco Markin as president and chief executive.
+In 1999, the Neptune Society announced its completion of equity financing of $7 million with Standard Securities Capital Corp. in Toronto, Ontario, and appointed Marco Markin as president and chief executive.
 In 2000, the company announced it had acquired the Cremation Society of Iowa and registered with the Securities and Exchange Commission to be listed on the Nasdaq Stock Exchange.
 In 2003, it was reported that an $11.5 million deal proposed by the firm of Walt Disney’s great-nephew to buy Neptune Society was called off.

 In June 2011, Service Corporation International announced it had purchased control by buying a 70 percent share of the company.
 At that time, the company's annual revenues were more than $55 million and it had more than $125 million in future revenue on its books.